easy-tutorial-series/time-management-api/README.md

 $ docker-compose up -d
 ```

-Or you can build the jar file, and manually run it.
+Or you can manually run the jar file.

 ```
-$ ./gradlew clean build
 $ java -jar build/libs/time-management-api-all.jar
 ```